nagasella/ecsa/README.md

 ### 1. Queries based on a system

-We can obtain all the IDs of the entities currently subscribed by a certain system (for example, the `SysMovement` defined above) by using:
+We can obtain all the IDs of the entities currently subscribed to a certain system (for example, the `SysMovement` defined above) by using:

 ```cpp
 ecsa::Vector<ecsa::Entity, 100> ids = table.query<100, SYSMOVEMENT>();